NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Emu Cluster in the Cloud - user guide--DOCID96.md

 #### SFTP via the Command Line

-Secure file transfer is also available between the VM and remote data storage.
-This is useful when you aren't sure of the file structure on the remote server, because it allows you to navigate to a file before you download it.
+Secure file transfer is available between the VM and remote data storage using command line controls

 Enter the 'sftp' command while logged on to 'emu.ersa.edu.au', and you will have access to the remote storage server.